 Terry learnt to play the trombone with a local band in Wales.
-He is fond of telling the story of walking six miles for two weeks to listen to the band practice before they would even let him have a trombone!
+He was fond of telling the story of walking six miles for two weeks to listen to the band practice before they would even let him have a trombone!

 As he progressed he joined the Oakdale Colliery Youth Band and also, after listening to the popular jazz records of the day, played in a local dance band, playing by ear.

 His persistent practising drove his family to banning him to the toilet, but he was not to be put off, and they were pleased to hear when he announced he was joining the Army.
 Of course he joined as a bandsman in the Loyal Regiment (North Lancs.).

 The army soon realised that he had musical talent and recommended him for a one-year course at the Royal Military School of Music at Kneller Hall.

 From there he won a scholarship to the Royal College of Music in London.
 After a spell in the Coldstream Guards he realised that a lifetime in the army was not for him.
 Once back in civilian life Terry joined the Luton Band and it was during this time that he won the title of “Trombone Solo Champion of Great Britain” for two years running.

 Whilst playing with the band he saw a job advertised in Bedford for a new department being set up to teach music in schools.
 He applied for the job and later became Head of Brass Teaching for Bedfordshire.